ellaqezi/bookish-octo-memory/prose/control.md

 minds, bound by a telepathic link, both a blessing and a curse.

-Among them was [Alex], a young artist, sensitive and empathetic.
+Among them was [Alex], a young artist, sensitive and kind-hearted.
 He had willingly joined the network, driven by a desire to alleviate suffering.
 Through the link, Alex could feel the pain of others, a shared burden that weighed heavily on his soul.

 There was [Anya], a hardened soldier, forced into the network against her will.
 She endured the torment, a silent prisoner of the puppet